King-AK/databricks_poc/README.md

 # databricks_poc
-Repo to play around with Databricks.
-* Deploys Data Lake infrastructure using Terraform
+Repo to play around with Databricks workspace configuration.
+Deploys Data Lake infrastructure using Terraform .
-* Loads a Kaggle dataset [NFL Play-by-Play 2009-2018](https://www.kaggle.com/datasets/maxhorowitz/nflplaybyplay2009to2016) into object storage
-* Databricks jobs coordinate movement of data through the lake using Scala and Python

 ## Deploy Infra to Azure with Terraform